CYBER SAFETY POLICY

 Governance of Law

-The BBPS Staff and students shall be abided by the school Cyber Policy and shall be governed by cyber security laws prevalent at the time being in force in the territories and states of India.
+The BBPS Staff and students shall abide by the school Cyber Policy and shall be governed by cyber security laws prevalent at the time being in force in the territories and states of India.